hrheru20/BNLearner/README.md

 the Conference on Uncertainty in Artificial Intelligence (UAI), 2009.

 ## Investigated data cases:
-Note that the BNLearner tool also includes all the data cases investigated the paper.
+Note that the BNLearner tool also includes all the data cases investigated in the paper.
 Please see these data cases under the sub-directory "cases/".